crose72/OperationSquirrel/SquirrelDefender/README.md

 1. Execute `mkdir build` to create a build directory
 2. Execute `cd build` to go to the build folder
-3. Execute `cmake ..` to generate build files
+3. Execute `cmake ..` to generate build files (debug or release type)
 4. Execute `make -j$(nproc)` for fast builds or `make` for slow builds
 5. Execute `sudo ./squirreldefender` to run the program
 6. Execute `./unit_tests` to run the unit tests